ajaystar8/ajaystar8.github.io/_pages/about.md

 ## About Me

 Hello!
 I am a Masters in Computer Science student at **Khoury College, Northeastern University**.
-I just completed my first semester, during which I took the courses of Programming Design Paradigms and Pattern Recognition & Computer Vision.
+I am currently in my second semester and have registered for the Deep Learning and Algorithms courses.

 I completed my Bachelor's degree in Computer Science with Minors in Computational Intelligence from Manipal Institute of Technology, Manipal, India in 2024.
 I am fortunate to have conducted my Bachelor's thesis at the School of Medical